 Florida Warrants for Larceny

-Many clients contact us for help after they discover an outstanding warrant for “larceny.”
-You can find information about the arrest warrant on the Florida Department of Law Enforcement (FDLE) website.
+Many clients contact us for help after discovering an outstanding warrant for “larceny.”
+Information about the arrest warrant is available on the Florida Department of Law Enforcement (FDLE) website.

-The FDLE will code the warrant as “larceny” if the underlying charges are for grand theft or other felony theft-related offenses such as shoplifting, retail theft, bicycle theft, purse snatching, burglarizing vehicles, construction theft, etc.
+The FDLE will code the warrant as “larceny” if the underlying charges are for grand theft or other felony theft-related offenses such as shoplifting, retail theft, bicycle theft, purse snatching, vehicle burglary, or construction theft.

 The FDLE warrant results will also show the reporting agency where a police report can be obtained or the county in which the warrant was issued so that more information can be found on the clerk of court website in that county.